stab3l-admin/stab3l-docs/content/docs/redemption-process.md

 To ensure that providers fulfill redemption requests, they must maintain collateral:

-- Providers deposit collateral when minting CU tokens
+- Providers deposit collateral when offering compute resources
-- Collateral is typically 120% of the value of the CU tokens
+- Collateral is typically 120% of the value of the compute resources
-- Collateral is locked until the corresponding CU tokens are redeemed and confirmed
+- Collateral is locked until the corresponding redemptions are confirmed
 - If a provider fails to fulfill redemption requests, their collateral may be used to compensate users

 This collateral system creates strong economic incentives for providers to fulfill their obligations.